 Recently released data from the Census Bureau’s 2017 Economic Census of Island Areas show economies of these territories mirror the U.S. economy in many ways.

-Initial Impact of COVID-19 on U.S. Economy More Widespread Than on Mortality
+Early COVID Impact on U.S. Economy More Widespread Than on Mortality

 Census Bureau research shows the pandemic initially had a more widespread impact on the economy than on mortality rates.

-Majority of Small Businesses Not Requiring Employees Get Tested or Vaccinated
+Many Small Businesses Not Requiring Workers To Get Tested, Vaccinated

 First results from Phase 4 of the Census Bureau’s Small Business Pulse Survey show the majority of respondents do not require workers get tested or vaccinated.